 Serious Accidents/Incidents: Staff will report serious accidents/incidents to management immediately.
 Management will then ensure the CYS Coordinator is notified immediately and then receives all pertinent information and/or forms within a timely manner in order to report the accident/incident to IMCOM within the required time frames.
 Any serious incidents that may be potential child abuse/neglect will also be reported via mandated reporter procedures (see "Child Abuse" section and Child Abuse SOP).
+CYS employees are considered mandated reporters.
+New York State Law has legal protections for mandated reporters in place.
+The law provides confidentiality for mandated reporters and they are immune from any liability that might result.
+CYS staff who report suspicions of child abuse/neglect are immune from discharge, retaliation.

 The following are considered serious child accidents/incidents: child abuse or neglect allegations (to include loss of accountability), serious injury or death of a child sustained in a CYS program, outbreaks of communicable diseases, denial of care due to special needs or behavior issues, errors in medication administration, a child consuming the incorrect food when there is a special diet statement or infant feeding errors.
+Additional instances may also be considered serious accidents/incidents on a case by case basis.

-Transportation Policy: CYS staff are trained to operate government vehicles to safely transport children/youth on and off post.
+Transportation Policy: Designated CYS staff are trained to operate government vehicles to safely transport children/youth on and off post.
 Our safe passenger rules must be adhered to at all times, so please review them with your child/youth.
 Failure to follow these safety rules may result in the suspension of a child's/youth's transportation privileges.
 CYS does not provide/utilize bus monitors when transporting children/youth to and from schools to CYS programs at CYS expense.